samumantha/EODIE/docs/Use.rst

 | ``--shp``
 | Absolute path to the shapefile to be used for processing, without extension and tilename.
 | type: String
+| example: Shapefile name is test_polygons.shp in location /home/my/path, then it is given as --shp /home/my/path/test_polygons
 The given shapefile defines the area of interest.
 Internally, EODIE splits the shapefile based on tiles (`tileshp` in config) and uses that part of the shapefile that has the same tilename as the file to be processed.

 | ``--out``